Charles Bonnet: Life and work

 Bonnet was born in Geneva, the son of Pierre Bonnet and Anne-Marie Lullin de Châteauvieux.
 Although originally from France, the family had been driven into Geneva by religious persecution of Protestants in the 16th century.
-At age seven he lost hearing which pushed him into an interest in the natural world.
+At age seven he lost his hearing, which pushed him into an interest in the natural world.
 His schoolmates troubled him due to the hearing handicap and the parents took him out and had a private tutor.
-Bonnet seems never to have left the Geneva region, and does not appear to have taken any part in public affairs except for the period between 1752 and 1768, during which he was a member of the council of the republic.
+Bonnet seems never to have left the Geneva region, and does not appear to have taken any part in public affairs except for the period between 1752 and 1768, during which he was a member of the republic's Council of Two Hundred.
 The last twenty five years of his life he spent quietly in the country, at Genthod, near Geneva, where he died after a long and painful illness on 20 May 1793.
 His wife was a lady of the family of De la Rive.
 They had no children, but Madame Bonnet's nephew, the celebrated Horace-Bénédict de Saussure, was brought up as their son.

 Bonnet made law his profession, but his favourite pursuit was the study of natural science.
 The account of the ant-lion in Noël-Antoine Pluche's Spectacle de la nature, which he read in his sixteenth year, turned his attention to insect life.
 He procured RAF de Réaumur's work on insects, and with the help of live specimens succeeded in adding many observations to those of Réaumur and Pluche.
 In 1740, Bonnet communicated to the Academy of Sciences a paper containing a series of experiments establishing what is now termed parthenogenesis in aphids or tree-lice, which obtained for him the honour of being admitted as the youngest corresponding member of the academy.
 During that year he had been in correspondence with his uncle Abraham Trembley who had recently discovered the hydra.
 This little creature became the hit of all the salons across Europe once philosophers and natural scientists saw its amazing regenerative capabilities.
 In 1741, Bonnet began to study reproduction by fusion and the regeneration of lost parts in the freshwater hydra and other animals; and in the following year he discovered that the respiration of caterpillars and butterflies is performed by pores, to which the name spiracles has since been given.
 In 1743, he was admitted a fellow of the Royal Society; and in the same year he became a doctor of laws—his last act in connection with a profession which had ever been distasteful to him.
 In 1753, he was elected a foreign member of the Royal Swedish Academy of Sciences, and on 15 December 1769 a foreign member of the Royal Danish Academy of Sciences and Letters.